 WP RSS Aggregator

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin with additional functionality with premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging WordPress plugin with additional functionality with premium extensions (add-ons).

-For example, the Feed to Post add-on for the WP RSS Aggregator plugin is a feature-filled importer that allows you to import RSS feeds directly into your WordPress posts.
+For example, the Feed to Post add-on lets you add content to your site automatically by importing RSS feeds directly into your posts.

 For more details, go here: